Home Vancouver Events Calendar Festivals and Events in Vancouver

 • Diwali Fest – a South Asian festival with events in Vancouver, Coquitlam and Surrey (with 2024 dates to be confirmed).

 • DTES Heart of the City Festival – a multi-day festival showcasing visual arts, music and cultural sharing in Vancouver’s Downtown Eastside.
-(From late October until early November.)
+(From October 30 to November 10, 2024)

 • Harvest Days – an autumn-themed activities at VanDusen Botanical Garden on a number of select days between early and late October.